carpentriesoffline/git-novice/instructors/instructor-notes.md

 ## [Hosting](../episodes/13-hosting.md)

-A common concern for learners is having their work publicly available on Gitea (or later, GitHub.
+A common concern for learners is having their work publicly available on Gitea (or later, GitHub).
 While we encourage open science, sometimes private repos are the only choice.
 It's always interesting to mention the options to have web-hosted private repositories.